Episode 58

 Speaker:

 foods.
-Now there's a lot of speculation of
+Now, there's a lot of speculation in what

 Speaker: